A dynamical approach to spanning and surplus edges of random graphs: Monotone forest representation and surplus edges

-where $j_1=k+1$. \begin{Remark} Let us note (as easily derived from the construction) that $j_1=k+1$ almost surely on $\{T_{l;j-k}<\infty\}$, since the excursion carrying $\pi_l$ must have $\pi_{k+1}$ as its leading vertex (or equivalently, $\pi_{k+1}$ is the root of the corresponding spanning tree) just prior to the merger. \end{Remark}
+\begin{remark} It is easily derived from the construction that on $\{T_{l;j-k}<\infty\}$, the excursion carrying $\pi_l$ must have $\pi_{k+1}$ as its leading vertex (or equivalently, $\pi_{k+1}$ is the root of the corresponding spanning tree) just prior to its merger with the excursion carrying $\{\pi_j, \ldots,\pi_k \} $. \end{remark}

 Figure \ref{F:seven} shows how the mosaic drawn in previous figures might look at a later time.
-For the sake of illustration, let us assume that the eight jumps (vertices) in Figure \ref{F:seven} are $\pi_3,\ldots,\pi_{10}$, where $\pi_3$ is indicated in yellow, and $\pi_{10}$ in orange (the jumps at $\xi_{(1)}^q$ and at $\xi_{(2)}^q$ are suppressed from the figure).
+For the sake of illustration, let us assume that the eight jumps (vertices) in Figure \ref{F:seven} are $\pi_3,\ldots,\pi_{10}$, where $\pi_3$ is indicated in yellow, and $\pi_{10}$ in orange (the jumps at $\xi_{(1)}^q$ and at $\xi_{(2)}^q$ are not contained in the plot region).

-The excursion mosaic is an object of interest due to the following claim in particular. \begin{Proposition} For any choice of $j,k,l$ specified in (\ref{Econstr}), and for any fixed $q$, on $\{T_{l;j-k}\leq q\}$, the cumulative arrival rate to $\zeta^{l;j-k}$ up to time $q$ equals almost surely the area of the region in the excursion mosaic matched to $\zeta^{l;j-k}$ at time $q$, multiplied by $q$. \end{Proposition} \begin{proof} If $j=k=l$, the statement is trivial to check.
+The excursion mosaic is an interesting object due to the following claim in particular. \begin{proposition} For any choice of $j,k,l$ satisfying \eqref{Econstr}, and for any fixed $q$, on $\{T_{l;j-k}\leq q\}$, the cumulative arrival rate to $\zeta^{l;j-k}$ up to time $q$ equals almost surely the area of the region in the excursion mosaic matched to $\zeta^{l;j-k}$ at time $q$, multiplied by $q$. \end{proposition} \begin{proof} If $j=k=l$, the statement is trivial to check (the region is the right isosceles triangle, see Remark \ref{R:isolated_vertex}).
 Suppose that $l>k$, so that the corresponding region in the mosaic is a parallelogram.
-Then clearly the total arrival rate to $\zeta^{l;j-k}$ before time $q$ equals $(q-T_{l;j-k}) \cdot x_{\pi_l} (x_{\pi_j} + \ldots + x_{\pi_k})$.
+Then clearly the total arrival rate to $\zeta^{l;j-k}$ before time $q$ equals $(q-T_{l;j-k})^+ \cdot x_{\pi_l} (x_{\pi_j} + \ldots + x_{\pi_k})$.

 Abbreviate